Watch Out for Those Who Call Themselves Ergonomists but Really Aren’t

 Then you take on those with less severe problems who are also receiving medical care for their ailments (10-15 percent of the worker group).
 The object is to ensure that this does not move up to the next level.
 In fact, a good ergonomics program will make great strides in eliminating the top two tiers entirely.

-After addressing the upper tiers where urgent ergonomic action is needed, then focus on those who are just beginning to show signs of physical stress or problems and who are likely candidates to continue gradual deterioration—eventually developing really severe problems.
+After addressing the upper tiers where an urgent ergonomic action is needed, then focus on those who are just beginning to show signs of physical stress or problems and who are likely candidates to continue gradual deterioration—eventually developing really severe problems.
 These employees complain of the occasional numb hands or shoulder pain when vacuuming the home carpets or the fumbling with the morning toothbrush.
 In short, these workers are experiencing slow deterioration.
 The subtle, but very obvious, symptoms are announcing the onset of biomechanical injury such as carpal tunnel syndrome.

 The general attitude seen at this tier is, “The problems are nothing to worry about.
 They usually clear up.
 It’s only part of the job.
 I’ll be okay.”
 If these employees stay at the workstation causing these symptoms without any ergonomic intervention, they will obviously get worse and move up to the next tier.

 After tackling these imminent and high-priority problems, begin fine tuning the ergonomic environments of the (at least for the moment) healthy employees which are about the remaining 50 to 65 percent of the workforce.
 This tier is often made up of those either young or healthy.
 Also included are those who are new to the job, who have not yet developed any problems.
-They may never have had anything wrong with them and my never have.
+They may never have had anything wrong with them and may never have.
 They may be lucky.

 A program for this last tier ensures that adverse biomechanical symptoms from bad workstation ergonomics do not develop.
 You do not want any workers in this tier moving up to the next levels.
 That soaks up time, money and productivity.
 It also causes people pain.

 Finally, and most importantly, stay away from voodoo ergonomists.
 Consult with professional ergonomists when implementing programs or solutions.
-The expert should be experienced in analyzing work station problems and with designing, testing and evaluating solutions.
-The right expert also will help establish an ergonomics program that not only will improve employees' health, but will increase their productivity and morale.
+The expert should be experienced in analyzing workstation problems and with designing, testing and evaluating solutions.
+The right expert also will help establish an ergonomics program that not only will improve employees’ health, but will increase their productivity and morale.
 Ultimately the program will improve the bottom line measured in hard dollars.